Loading profile data...

 Posted: Tue 28th Oct 2025

-The Employment Rights Bill hit the headlines this week when The Resolution Foundation, a major think tank that champions worker rights, suggested the day one right to an unfair dismissal was a step too far.
+The Employment Rights Bill hit the headlines this week when The Resolution Foundation, a major think tank thatchampions worker rights, suggested the day-one right to an unfair dismissal was a step too far.

-While emphasising that the Bill is 'important and welcome', it also suggested that this one specific element , which is set to land in 2027 'has the potential to inhibit hiring, potentially getting the protection-flexibility balance wrong'.
+While emphasising that the Bill is "important and welcome", it also suggested that this one specific element – which is set to land in2027 – "has the potential to inhibit hiring, potentially getting the protection-flexibility balance wrong".

 But is that right?
 With the first phased implementation set for April 2026, we asked HR specialist and Enterprise Nation adviser Rona Loweth to help us work through the new legislation on a practical level – and help to get over any myths and misunderstandings.

-"The first point is not to panic because although there are lots of proposed changes, some will have less impact on small businesses," Rona said.
-"You need to consider what changes will have an immediate impact and are your priority.
-If you're an employer that aligns with best practice, a lot of the changes will actually complement what you're already doing.
+"Because although there are lots of proposed changes, some will have less impact on small businesses.
+You need to consider which changes will have an immediate impact and are your priority.

 "These changes represent a fundamental shift towards promoting good working conditions and fair treatment, and they underscore the government's commitment to updating employment practices, which can work to the advantage of good employers."

-She points out that many concerns about the legislation stem from misunderstanding.
-The day-one unfair dismissal right, for example, doesn't prevent fair employers from dismissing employees who do not meet probationary period requirements - it requires following robust procedures and that practice should already be in place, she said.
+The day-one unfair dismissal right, for example,doesn't prevent fair employers from dismissing employees who don't meet probationary period requirements.
+In fact, it requires following robust procedures.
+And that practice should already be in place.

-Rona added:
+Rona adds:

 "Unfair dismissal on the grounds of discrimination is already a day-one right.
 Guidance already in place today is to follow a fair and reasonable dismissal process for any termination to ensure decisions are balanced, fair and reduce risk."

-“The proposed changes are not a 100% done deal,” she emphasised.
-“The government is listening, and employers still have an opportunity to input into consultations."
+"The proposed changes are not a 100% done deal.
+The government is listening, and employers still have an opportunity to input into consultations."

-The day one right to request flexible working came into force earlier this year bu,t the further change planned for 2027 will make flexible working the “default”.
-This means small businesses will need to consider how flexible working could be possible in their business context.
+This means small businesses will need to consider how flexible working could be possible in the context of their business.
 On the flip side, offering flexible working can be a competitive advantage.

-Next year will see the implement of standardised regulations on zero‐hours contracts, aiming to clarify the responsibilities and rights of both employers and employees as well as enhanced whistleblowing protections designed to foster ethical practices in the workplace.
+These aim to clarify the responsibilities and rights of both employers and employees, as well as introduce enhanced whistleblowing protections designed to foster ethical practices in the workplace.

-The Employment Rights Bill is being implemented in phases, with commencement dates of 6 April and 1 October, which provides small businesses with time to prepare rather than face overwhelming changes all at once.
+The Employment Rights Bill is being implemented in phases, with commencement dates of 6 April and 1 October.

-“Early preparation is essential,” Rona added.
-“By breaking the legislation down into manageable phases, consulting the government’s roadmap and taking advice where clarity is needed, small businesses can update their policies and procedures, implement the changes smoothly, and ensure they remain competitive and compliant.”
+"Early preparation is essential.
+By breaking the legislation down into manageable phases, consulting the government's roadmap and taking advice where clarity is needed, small businesses can update their policies and procedures, implement the changes smoothly, and ensure theyremaincompetitive and compliant."

-The government will continue to release guidance and conduct consultation sessions throughout 2025.
-[Last week, the Government opened four consultations under its Make Work Pay agenda.]
+The government will continue to release guidance and conduct consultation sessions throughout 2025.(Last week, it opened four consultations under its Make Work Pay agenda.)

 Rona's top tips for small businesses

-Don't panic – Look to break down the Employment Rights Bill into chunks that are your priority, rather than trying to tackle everything at once
+• Don't panic: Look to break down the Employment Rights Bill into chunks that are your priority, rather than trying to tackle everything at once.

-Start with education - read the government roadmap document and seek expert advice to understand how the changes apply to your business
+• Start with education: Read the government roadmap document and seek expert advice to understand how the changes apply to your business.

-Participate in consultations - make your voice heard while there's still an opportunity to influence the legislation
+• Participate in consultations: Make your voice heard while there's still an opportunity to influence the legislation.

-Build good practices now - if you already have fair working practices, much of the legislation will complement what you're doing
+• Build good practices now: If you already have fair working practices, much of the legislation will complement what you're doing.

 Get business support right to your inbox